School Field Trips

 Birds — Learn about bird anatomy and ecology through hands-on activities.
 Hear and learn bird calls.
 Meet a live bird up-close and observe birds at our feeders or on a hike.

 Mammals of Wisconsin — Learn about Wisconsin mammals through pelts, skulls, and study mounts.
-Go for a hike to view live mammals, look for tracks and signs, and attempt to find their homes.
+Go for a hike to view live mammals, look for tracks and signs, and attempt to find their homes. (this program is also available off-site)

 Other subjects sometimes requested: